12734hs/holbertonschool-hbnb/part1/Diagrams.md

 # HBnB Project Diagrams

-This file contains all diagramms for HBnb Project!
+This file contains all diagrams for HBnb Project!
 ---

 ## 1️⃣ High-Level Package Diagram